 A Givealittle page has been set up by close friends of the victims, named as 23-year-old Charlene Hong Hue Phuong and Fay Lesley Leota.

 Charlene was described as a ‘‘a loving wife, mother, sister and daughter,’’ and ‘‘one of the most beautiful, kind-hearted, hard-working and generous people you could ever have the pleasure of knowing.’’

 She had recently graduated from the University of Otago with a degree in surveying.

 Fay was described as ‘‘the strongest and most resilient of mothers’’ to her seven children.

-As of yesterday morning, the page had raised more than $4000.
+As of this afternoon, the page had raised more than $10,000.

 The page stated that all proceeds would be split evenly between both Charlene’s and Fay’s families, to ‘‘help with the upcoming expenses during this extremely difficult time.’’